TimRyder9876/Python/README.md

 Dive Into Data Science: by Bradford Tuckfield

+Hands-On Machine Learning with Scikit-Learn, Keras, Tensorflow: by Aurelian Geron

 Intro to Python for Computer Science and Data Science: by Paul Deitel and Harvey Deitel

 Machine Learning Pocket Reference: by Matt Harrison